LizzyFox-code/BrgContainer/README.md

  - write instance data by index and material property id
  - set current instance count (by default it is zero)

-P.S.: A batch instance data buffer support of a Burst package.
+P.S.: A batch instance data buffer supports of a Burst package.

 **Read instance data**:
 ```c#